 When am I eligible for a meal reimbursement for being off campus?

 Meal reimbursements are only for students who are off campus for class related activities.
 If you are taking a vacation block, there is no refund.

-If you are on a class trip or student teaching, your professor is responsible for getting the information to our office so refunds can be issued.
+If you are on a class trip, your professor is responsible for getting the information to our office so refunds can be issued.
 If you are taking an internship off campus, you are responsible for having the meal refund form completed and returned to the Registrar’s Office along with your proposal.
 When your proposal is approved the form will be sent to our office to issue the refund.
 All refunds are issued the week prior to your departure so you have the funds to purchase food on your trip.
-Student teachers are issued refunds at the beginning of each block they are teaching.

 How am I charged if I take less than 8 blocks?